 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such equity financings are consummated.
 After consummation of the equity financing, these costs were recorded in stockholders' equity (deficit) as a reduction of proceeds generated as a result of the offering.
-As of December 31, 2017, the Company recorded deferred offering costs relating to its IPO of \$125,000, which is included in Prepaid Expenses and Other Assets in the accompanying Balance Sheets
+As of December 31, 2017 and 2018 the Company recorded deferred offering costs relating to its financing activities of \$125,000 and \$110,365, respectively, which is included in Prepaid Expenses and Other Assets in the accompanying Balance Sheets.